INSIGHT-Japan may only be able to restart one-third of its nuclear reactors

 * Japan's nuclear reliance could be as low as 10 pct

-* Utilities must clear seismological, economic, political hurdles (Edits to clarify paragraph 2, adds stock price in paragraph 4)
+* Utilities must clear seismological, economic, political hurdles (Adds Kyushu Electric seeking funds in paragraph 4; edits in paras 7, 15)

 By Mari Saito, Aaron Sheldrick and Kentaro Hamada